AllieRays/redis-wellness/docs/09_EXAMPLE_QUERIES.md

 ### Example 1: Workout Types

 ```
-You: "How many workouts do I have?"
+You: "Tell me about my recent workouts"
-Both: "You have 154 workouts recorded."
+Both: "You have 154 workouts recorded in the past 30 days."

 You: "What's the most common type?"
 Stateless: ❌ "What are you referring to?"